yagpdb-cc/yagpdb-cc/leveling/README.md

 * Get started with 1 command, no editing of source needed

 ## Getting Started
-Copy the commands given below, add them with the instructions given in the comment at the very TOP of the file, and run `-leveling use-default` to get started with the default settings!
+Copy the minified versions of each commands in the folder, add them with the instructions given in the README.md in that command's folder, and run `-leveling use-default` to get started with the default settings!